Senior Instructional Designer Resume Format

 Hybrid / Combination

-Merges a robust skills summary with a chronological employment section.
-Best suited for professionals moving into instructional design from fields like training, HR, or education technology.
-Emphasizes transferable skills while keeping the format recruiter-friendly.
+Blends a-focused skills summary with chronological job history.
+Suitable for professionals moving into instructional design from related fields like training, education technology, or learning analytics.
+Highlights transferable expertise while keeping the resume recruiter-friendly.

 Hybrid / Combination